tier4/caret_doc/docs/design/trace_points/initialization_trace_points.md

 <prettier-ignore-start>
 !!!Note
-    This trace point is acquired after jazzy.
+    This trace point is available after jazzy.
 <prettier-ignore-end>

 ---